Vitols999/QMS-WIKI/DevelopingDocumentation.md

     `text1` and `text2` must be meaningful non-empty strings.

 * The table of contents of a page must have an entry for each header in the page.
 The entry must be a link to the header.
 Edit the table of contents of the page properly and with correct links.
-* Save snapshots or images used in Wiki pages in the Wiki itself and not in the cloud or somewhere else in the Internet.
+* Save snapshots or images used in Wiki pages in the Wiki itself and not in the cloud or somewhere else on the Internet.
 * Limit the size (especially the width) of images.
 Large images in MD/HTML files are automatically scaled by some browsers (so-called "responsive images").
   This doesn't hold true for some versions of the Qt help browser used to display the offline QMS help.